VasectomySterilization surgery- male; No-scalpel vasectomy; NSV

 Vasectomy may be recommended formen who are sure they do not want to get a woman pregnant in the future.
 A vasectomy makes a man sterile (unable to get a woman pregnant).

 A vasectomy is not recommended as a short-term form of birth control.
 The procedure to reverse a vasectomy is a much more complicated operation.

 Vasectomy may be a good choice for men who:

-- Are in a relationship, and both partners agree they have all the children they want.
+- Are in a relationship, and both partners agree that they do not want anymorechildren.
 They do not want to use, or cannot use, other forms of birth control.

 - Are in a relationship, and their partner has health problems that would make pregnancy unsafe for her

 - Are in a relationship, and one or both partners have genetic disorders that they do not want to risk passing on to their children

 Vasectomy may not be a good choice for men who:

 - Are in a relationship with someone who does not know whether or not they wantchildren in the future

 - Are in a unstable or stressful relationship